Our Verdict

 Should You Buy the Black Diamond Distance Z?

 These are excellent poles for most hikers, runners, and climbers, delivering lightweight performance and durability for an affordable price.
-There are cheaper options out there, but none provide such high-end features as the Distance Z, earning our nod for the best value in a lightweight pole.
+There are cheaper options out there, but none of the inexpensive models provide such high-end features as the Distance Z, earning our nod for the best value in a lightweight pole.
 Only the most specialized users will need a more specific pole — these are a great option for 90% of users looking for a high-performance pole at a great price.

 What Other Trekking Poles Should You Consider?